Selenium

 Supporting digestion, eating balanced meals and maintaining overall nutrient diversity also help the body use selenium efficiently.

-If you're unsure whether your selenium intake is appropriate — or you’re considering a supplement because of something you’ve read online — we can explore your diet, symptoms and any recent tests together.
-Selenium is a nutrient where clarity is important before making changes.
+If you're unsure whether your selenium intake is appropriate, or you’re considering a supplement because of something you’ve read online, we can explore your diet, symptoms and any recent tests together.
+Book your free call with me.

 Prefer to read at your own pace?